-Individuals are allowed to tap into a deduction of RM2,000 for each child who is unmarried, 18 years of age and above, and receiving full-time education.
+You can claim a tax relief of RM2,000 for each child who is unmarried, 18 years of age and above, and receiving full-time education.

-Meanwhile, you can claim RM8,000 if you have children who are unmarried, 18 years of age and above, and meet any of the following criteria:
+Meanwhile, a deduction of RM8,000 is allowed if the child is unmarried, 18 years of age and above, and meet any of the following criteria:

 Claim: Up to RM7,000 (allocation differs for public and non-public employees)

-Payments of your or your spouse’s life insurance premiums (but not child) are deductible under this relief, as are contributions to approved schemes, such as the Employees Provident Fund (EPF).
-Private retirement scheme contributions, however, do not fall under this category.
+Payments of your or your spouse’s life insurance premiums can be deducted under this tax relief, but not your child’s.
+Contributions to approved schemes, such as the Employees Provident Fund (EPF), too, is allowed under this relief.
+Private retirement scheme (PRS) contributions, on the other hand, fall under a different category.

 Claim: Up to RM3,000

-The total deduction under this relief is restricted to RM3,000 for an individual and RM3,000 for a spouse who has a source of income.
-If you elect for joint assessment of income tax with your spouse, the deduction allowed is also restricted to RM3,000.
+The total deduction under this relief is limited at RM3,000 for an individual, and RM3,000 for a spouse who has a source of income.
+If you elect for joint assessment, however, the deduction allowed is restricted to RM3,000.

 Claim: Up to RM3,000

-This claim is allowed for insurance premiums that are related to education or medical benefits for yourself, spouse, or child.
-The total deduction under this relief is restricted to RM3,000 for an individual, and RM3,000 for a spouse who has a source of income.
-Again, couples who elect for joint assessment will be restricted to a deduction limit of RM3,000.
+This claim is allowed for the payment of insurance premiums that are related to education or medical benefits for yourself, spouse, or child.
+The total deduction under this relief is restricted to RM3,000 for an individual, and a separate RM3,000 for a spouse who has a source of income.
+Couples who elect for joint assessment, however, will be restricted to a deduction limit of RM3,000.

 Claim: Up to RM6,000

 Those who have a disabled spouse are entitled to a further deduction under this relief.
-Previously, the relief allowed was set at RM3,500, but it was increased to RM5,000 under Budget 2021.
+This relief was previously set at RM3,500; it was then increased to RM5,000 under Budget 2021.

-You are also entitled to this additional relief (on top of the RM6,000 relief for disabled child mentioned above) if you have a disabled child who is unmarried (aged 18 years and above), and is enrolled in any of the following:
+You are also entitled to this additional relief – in addition to the RM6,000 relief provided for those with a disabled child (mentioned above) – if your child is unmarried (18 years of age and above), and meets the following conditions:

-Unlike tax reliefs, tax deductions reduce the amount of your aggregate income – which is the sum of your total income for the year put together.
-You are allowed to tap into the following deductions for YA 2021, but make sure to be aware of the fine prints:
+While tax reliefs reduce your chargeable income, tax deductions reduce the amount of your aggregate income (the sum of your total income for the entire year).
+Here are the deductions allowed for YA 2022, along with the fine prints:

-1) Donations to charities, sports bodies, and other approved projects/funds
+1) Donations to charities, sports activity, and approved funds/institutions

 Deduction: Up to 10% of aggregate income